jedevc/fyp-report/report.md

 variable, then for $y$ to access this variable, the call $x \rightarrow y$ can be modified to pass $\alpha$ as a parameter.
-By performing this computation for all variables, for all calls, we can compute the function signature of each block, and so modify all the vulnspec block calls into function-style calls.
+By performing this computation for all variables, for all calls, we can compute the function signature of each block and so modify all the vulnspec block calls into function-style calls.

 #### Rooting

-To determine which function calls need to be patched with which parameters, we first need to "root" each chunk, i.e. find a function block such that all references to a chunk are contained in that block and it's descendants.
+To determine which function calls need to be patched with what parameters, we first need to "root" each chunk, i.e. find a function block such that all references to a chunk are contained in that block and its descendants.
 We can then add that chunk's variables to the collection of local variables (at a later stage when we actually construct the function).